 Workflow automation is an essential tool regardless of the industry.
 Companies need service desk issue-tracking systems that work with rule engines, and automatic ticket assignment is the easiest way to do it.
 Consequently, agents and project management higher-ups can create automation rules to assign new tasks or, for example, send alerts when tickets become overdue or use time tracking thresholds to send them as well.

 In addition, repetitive and grinding tasks can be automated to reduce the time it takes to serve users and reduce the occurrence of potential mistakes.
-All in all, automation like the one available for InvGate Service Desk can eliminate delays between a customer’s request and the right agent for the job and collaborate towards better customer service and experience.
+All in all, automation like the one available for InvGate Service Management can eliminate delays between a customer’s request and the right agent for the job and collaborate towards better customer service and experience.

 5. Personalized ticket pages